Loading...

 Pair with Protein

-Incorporate a small amount of healthy fats like almonds or walnuts.
-These can help stabilize blood sugar levels.
+Incorporate a small portion of healthy fats like avocado or nuts (almonds, walnuts) to your meal, which can help in stabilizing blood sugar levels.

 Stay Hydrated